SoradaW/Professional-README-Generator/README.md

 ## Review

-* A walkthrough video demonstrating the functionality of the application.
+* A walkthrough video demonstrating the functionality of the application

 ![Demo](/images/Demo-README-Generator.gif)

-* A sample README.md file for a project repository generated using the application click [here](https://github.com/SoradaW/Professional-README-Generator/blob/main/demoREADME.md).
+* A sample README.md file for a project repository generated using the application click [here](https://github.com/SoradaW/Professional-README-Generator/blob/main/demoREADME.md)

-* Any questions please send me an [email](sorada.wright@gmail.com).
+* Any questions please send me an [email](sorada.wright@gmail.com)

+## License

+This project under the terms of MIT License

 ---